 The AMT Credit for Incentive Stock Options

-You first paid in the calendar year you exercise your options as AMT.
-You paid a second time as long-term capital gain when the final shares were sold.
+You first paid tax in the calendar year you exercised and held your ISO due to the AMT.
+You pay tax a second time as a long-term capital gain when the final shares were sold.
 Are you getting taxed twice?

-Not with the AMT credit, which allows you to go back and get some (and possibly all) of the AMT paid due to exercise in the form of a tax credit.
+Not with the AMT credit.
+The AMT credit allows you to go back and get some (and possibly all) of the AMT paid due to exercise in the form of a tax credit.

-When you sell shares from your previously exercised ISOs, you undo what you caused you to pay AMT in the first place.
-When you undo this tax adjustment, the offset to the tax calculation may allow you to get AMT back in the form of a tax credit.
+When you sell shares from your previously exercised ISOs, you may receive an offsetting adjustment for had caused you to pay AMT in the first place.
+This offset to the tax calculation may allow you to get AMT back in the form of a tax credit.

 The exact details of AMT are complicated and require a personalized tax projection.
 How much and how quickly you could receive a will be determined by those tax projections.

 The Basics of Incentive Stock Options Aren’t So Basic